Supporting someone with a mental health problem

 Often those taking medication are not able to drink alcohol.
-This may make it hard for your friend in certain social situations.
-If this is the case, it may be helpful when you hang out to choose to do something that doesn’t involve alcohol.
+This may make it difficult for your friend in certain social situations.
+In this case, it may be helpful when you hang out to choose to do something that doesn’t involve alcohol.

 Stay in touch

 Let them know you’re there.
 Don’t avoid them.
 Even texts or emails if they’re not up for visits to stay in touch can make quite a difference to them.

 Continue to invite them to things.
 This can be difficult when you are not getting much back but can really help them in the long run.

 Your friend will have good days and they will have bad days.
 Accept this and don’t try to “cure” them.

 It’s likely that someone with a long-term mental health problems will be on regular medication.
 This may have side effects, which means your friend may not enjoy taking it.

 However, medication can be an important part of management, and your friend may need your support to stick at it.